occar421/system2020s/README.md

 # system2020s
-New normal of reset-css for sustainable SPA development.
+New normal of style set for sustainable Web development.